eu-cristofer/signals_and_systems_UFU/_sources/intro.md

 ## Learning Objectives

-By the end of this course, you should be able to:
+By the end of this course, you should be able to??:

 1. **Classify signals and systems** according to their properties
 2. **Analyze linear time-invariant (LTI) systems** using various mathematical tools